Kishalay15/solo_spark_test/README.md

 };
 ```

-## 3. Create a CSS file and add the Tailwind directives.
+## 3. Create a CSS file and add the Tailwind directives

 Add global.css file in your project root (i.e. same level as app.json)